mathieuramage/handler-ios/README.md

+To build the project :
+Make sure you clean your DerivedData folder and run

-carthage update --platform iOS --use-ssh
+carthage update --platform iOS --use-ssh --no-use-binaries